Melvin-King/Melvin-King.github.io/content/post/aws/index.md

   caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---
 ![Scenario 1: Across columns](certificate.jpg)
-Thanks for the recognition of our work in Team of Transports & Logistics since February 2023. **Always Day One!**
+Thanks for the recognition of our work in Transports & Logistics industry stream since February 2023. **Always Day One!**